 - k.
 Children in the workplace: Secondary school aged children on work experience.
-Given that a DBS is not required, the school placing the student will be required to ensure that they are suitable for the placement. - l.
-Regular External Contractors: Employees of external companies or self employed workers who work at the School; this will include: cleaners, catering staff, sports coaches, extra-curricular providers, visiting music teachers, independent consultants. - m.
+Given that a DBS is not required, the school placing the student will be required to ensure that they are suitable for the placement. - I. Regular External Contractors: Employees of external companies or self-employed workers who work at the School; this will include: cleaners, catering staff, sports coaches, extra-curricular providers, visiting music teachers, independent consultants. - m.
 Occasional visiting therapists & counsellors: specialist practitioners working one to one with particular pupils at the school or providing advice to staff on additional education needs of particular pupils. - n.
 Contractors: tradespeople or buildings/ services specialists attending the school to carry out emergency repairs, perform routine maintenance of equipment or make structural changes to the property.
 The vast majority of such work will be undertaken during School closure periods.
 Should work be necessary during the school term, the Contractor will be required to report to reception on arrival, and to sign in/ out when they enter/leave school premises.
 They must present photo-identification upon arrival and must be expected in advance by the school site.
 Contracts will be issued with a visitor's pass and will be escorted to and from his/her destination, thereby avoiding unsupervised access to children.
-In addition, all staff will be instructed to be vigilant to prevent children from accessing areas where builders etc are working, not only for reasons of safeguarding children but also for risks posed by Health and Safety considerations.
+In addition, all staff will be instructed to be vigilant to prevent children from accessing areas where builders etc are working, not only for reasons of safeguarding children but also for risks posed by Health and Safety considerations. - o.
+Trainee/student teachers: The school offers a teacher trainee programme.
+Trainee teachers are salaried by the school and engage in regulated activity, they are fully vetted. sometimes the schools offer placements to fee funded students, where this is the case, it is the responsibility of the initial teacher training provider to carry out the necessary checks, Knightsbridge will request written confirmation from the provider that it has carried out the necessary checks.